nathanwoulfe/Plumber-2/EULA.md

 The Licence and its component parts are covered by Australian law.
 The Client and the Vendor agree to the exclusive jurisdiction of the Australian courts.
 Not that it's every going to come to that, is it?

-Last updated 18 May 2020
+Last updated 22 June 2020